MaxAst/expo-share-extension/examples/with-preprocessing/README.md

 Once you set this option, `expo-share-extension` will add [`NSExtensionActivationSupportsWebPageWithMaxCount: 1`](https://developer.apple.com/documentation/bundleresources/information_property_list/nsextension/nsextensionattributes/nsextensionactivationrule/nsextensionactivationsupportswebpagewithmaxcount) as an `NSExtensionActivationRule`.
 Your preprocessing file must adhere to some rules:

-1. You must create a class with a `run` method, which receives an argument of type `object` with a `completionFunction` method.
-This `completionFunction` method must be invoked with an object at the end of your `run` method.
+1. You must create a class with a `run` method, which receives an object with a `completionFunction` method as its argument.
+This `completionFunction` method must be invoked at the end of your `run` method.
 The argument you pass to it, is what you will receive as the `preprocessingResults` object as part of initial props.

 ```javascript
 class ShareExtensionPreprocessor {